About credit scores

-Credit Simple is part of a group of companies which includes Dun & Bradstreet (New Zealand) Ltd, a leading credit bureau in New Zealand.
-Credit Simple operates entirely separately from Dun & Bradstreet and has complete independence.
+Credit Simple is part of a group of companies which includes illion New Zealand Limited, a leading credit bureau in New Zealand.
+Credit Simple operates entirely separately from illion and has complete independence.

 We work with banks, energy companies, insurance providers and telcos to get better deals for New Zealanders.
 We present offers based on your credit profile.
 Each time someone signs up to a deal offered through this website, we get a small payment from the supplier.
 We want to be transparent about how we make money, so you know how Credit Simple works.